bolzzzz/essay-rag-sentence-retriever/README.md

 ## Prerequisites
 - Python 3.8+
 - A running embeddings server compatible with the OpenAI-style `/v1/embeddings` endpoint (e.g., vLLM with `intfloat/e5-small`).
-See [vllm](https://docs.vllm.ai/en/latest/getting_started/installation/).
+Default base URL: `http://localhost:8000/v1`.
-- If GPU is not accessible, you can use STAPI (Sentence Transformers API):
+  - If a GPU is unavailable and vLLM cannot be run, an alternative is STAPI (Sentence Transformers API):

 ```
 # Clone the repository (or install from source)
 git clone https://github.com/substratusai/stapi.git